Sailplane wing with water ballast

 total 87.5%

-The key to remember is that water ballast is not an all or nothing tool we can use.
+The key to remember is that water ballast is not an all-or-nothing tool we can use.
 This should be a good guide to help make your water ballast more efficient.

 garret willat Garret Willat holds a flight instructor rating with over 8000 hours in sailplanes.
 His parents have owned Sky Sailing Inc. since 1979.
 He started instructing the day after his 18th birthday.
 Since then, Garret has represented the US Junior team in 2003 and 2005.
 He graduated from Embry-Riddle with a bachelor's degree in Professional Aeronautics.
 Garret represented the US Open Class team in 2008 and 2010 and the Club Class team in 2014.
 Garret has won 3 US National Championships.